Wilmer Flores Preview, Player Props: Giants vs. Padres

 Wilmer Flores At The Plate

-- He has gone deep in 17.8% of his games this year, and 5.3% of his chances at the plate.
+- He has hit a long ball in 18.6% of his games this season, and 5.5% of his plate appearances.

-- Flores has picked up an RBI in 31.7% of his games this season, with two or more RBI in 11.9% of his games.
-He has also produced three or more runs in two contests.
+- Flores has had at least one RBI in 32.4% of his games this season (33 of 102), with more than one RBI 12 times (11.8%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.